15 Minute Senior Exercise Program for Balance and Strength

 These 10 simple home exercises for seniors are done in a standing position.

-They increase balance and strength for movements that your older adult needs for everyday activities.
+They increase balance and strength for an older adult's movements for everyday activities.

 The exercises can easily be done at home using household objects like tables and chairs for support.

-The only recommended equipment that you might not already have is a resistance band.
+The only recommended equipment you might not already have is a resistance band.

 Use the video like a virtual exercise instructor

-This video is useful because it’s a full routine with clear directions that can be easily followed.
+This video is helpful because it’s a routine with precise directions that can be easily followed.

-Pro tip: In exercise 3 (hip extension), we think using the resistance band might increase fall risk and isn’t needed to benefit from the exercise.
+Pro tip: In exercise 3 (hip extension), we think using the resistance band might increase fall risk, but it isn't necessary to benefit from the exercise.
 If more resistance is needed, try using light ankle weights instead.

 Safety first to prevent accidents

-The most important thing is to make sure your older adult won’t fall or hurt themselves while exercising.
+The most important thing is to ensure your older adult won’t fall or hurt themselves while exercising.

-To make sure they’re steady and strong enough, stand close by while your older adult tries the routine for the first time and until you feel confident that they can safely do the movements on their own.
+To ensure they’re steady and strong enough, stand close by while your older adult tries the routine for the first time and until you feel confident that they can safely perform the movements on their own.

 If this routine seems too advanced or unsafe for their current physical level, try these 3 easy balance exercises or these seated exercises instead.